tywalch/electrodb/README.md

 #### Begins With Queries
 One important consideration when using Sort Key Operations to make is when to use and not to use "begins".

 It is possible to supply partially supply Sort Key composite attributes.
-While they do have to be in order, it's possible to provide only a subset of the Sort Key Composite Attributes to ElectroDB.
+Sort Key attributes must be provided in the order they are defined, but it's possible to provide only a subset of the Sort Key Composite Attributes to ElectroDB.
 By default, when you supply a partial Sort Key in the Access Pattern method, ElectroDB will create a `beginsWith` query.
-The difference between doing that and using .begins() is that ElectroDB will post-pend the next composite attribute's label onto the query.
+The difference between that and using `.begins()` is that, with a `.begins()` query, ElectroDB will not post-pend the next composite attribute's label onto the query.

 The difference is nuanced and makes better sense with an example, but the rule of thumb is that data passed to the Access Pattern method should represent values you know strictly equal the value you want.